 Business owners have it hard, facing many challenges in making their businesses grow.
 Planning and strategizing will need to face reality very soon when choosing a business model to implement.
 Every business plan model will, of course, has its advantages and disadvantages and also needs to be checked if that really will work for the type of business you are going to pursue.
 Nevertheless, choosing a great business model allows can create significant value for customers and turn your enterprise into a financial success.

 - Subscription-based business model – This is where customers need to pay a subscription fee to gain access to the product or services.
 These kinds of business plan models used to be for magazines and newspapers but nowadays, this business model is used by many businesses and websites.
-The following are the business models examples you can refer to: Software as a Service (SaaS) Business Models and Rental Machine Business Models.
+The following are the business models examples you can refer to: Software as a Service (SaaS) Business Models (business model samples such as Salesforce, Mailchimp, Adobe) and Rental Machine Business Models.

-- Project-based business model – In this kind of model, this is where you work on a project and then charged for that project in a set fee.
-Either from big time projects like infrastructure projects, consulting firms’ projects, or web developing projects, need project-based business models.
+- Project-based business model – In this kind of model, this is where you work on a project and then charged for that project at a set fee.
+Either from big-time projects like infrastructure projects, consulting firms’ projects, or web developing projects, need project-based business models.
 The following are the business models examples you can refer to: Consulting Business, Construction, and Mobile App Business.

 - Product-based business model – This is the most commonly used business model that is in demand and popular.
 Every store selling physical products, such as clothing, jewelry, cars, etc. are all businesses that apply product-based business models.
 The following are the business models examples you can refer to: Jewelry Store and Used Car Business.